 Choice theory and reality therapy have also been criticized for dismissing the power of the unconscious mind.
 Although reality therapy is widely used today, there is very little empirical evidence to support its effectiveness.

-William Glasser's Books, Awards, and Accomplishments
+William Glasser's Contributions to Psychology: Books, Awards, and Accomplishments

 Glasser was a prolific writer who authored twenty-seven books over the course of his career.
 Some of his most well-known works are listed below: